Home > Munich > Nymphenburg Palace

 to see on google maps

-The free admission ticket for the Munich City Pass is only available at the ticket office in the main palace (Mittelbau).
-Please show your Munich City Pass to the employees at the cash desk.
+• The free admission ticket for the Munich City Pass is only available at the ticket office in the main castle (central building).
+Please show your Munich City Pass at the ticket office.

 Scroll to top